adhuliya/span/span-project/README.md

 ### How to run?
 Use the `main.py` script to run the project.
-Run `./main.py help` to see the command line usage.
+Run `./main.py --help` to see the command line usage.

 ### How to add a new analysis?